beastrc/learn-web3_dapp/markdown/solana/PROJECT_SETUP.md

 # 🤖 Using a Test Validator

-At some point it may be useful to run a Test Validator.
-For example, if can't get airdrops because the Devnet faucet is not working.
-To run a local Test Validator, use this command in its own terminal tab or window :
+At some point it may be necessary to run a Test Validator.
+For example, if you can't get airdrops because the Devnet faucet is not working.
+To run a local Test Validator you will need to have the Solana CLI installed.
+Use this command in its own terminal tab or window :

 ```text
 solana-test-validator